wiverson/maven-jpackage-template/README.md

 just try renaming that file to `jvm.config`.
 Or, presumably, when Java 16 ships and jpackage is no longer in incubation this will just go away as an issue.

+# Help

+Problems?
+Make sure everything is installed and working right!

+- Compiler not recognizing the --release option?
+Probably on an old JDK.
+- Can't find jpackage?
+Make sure the MAVEN_OPTS are set right.
+- Can't find jdeps?
+Probably on an old JDK.
+- Can't find javafx.base?
+Probably didn't install the javafx jmods and/or sdk correctly.
+Check the screenshot above to make sure your directory structure is right.
+The build will NOT work out of the box until you install one of these!
+(This might change in the future)

 # Miscellaneous

 Q: What about the Linux versions?
 Just macOS and Windows?
 You Linux-hating monster!